 We are investing in digital technologies for those residents and service-users who are able to self-serve, so that we can focus our reduced resources on those who most need our help.
 But the focus at Stockport is not just about residents accessing council services – digital permeates everything.
 We need it for our jobs, to pay bills, stay in touch and increasingly to live a full and healthy life.
 Helping our residents to become digitally included is a priority for our council – to ensure no one’s left behind.
 You can read more about our Digital Inclusion programme here.

 Websites and online reporting

 We’ve built 3 new websites: stockport.gov.uk where residents, businesses and community groups can report things, apply and pay for services, find out information on a wide range of services and stay connected with events, groups and activities in their community when they need it, BetterOff Stockport (for help with Benefits & jobs) and Healthy Stockport (advice on healthy lifestyle changes).
 And they all work on mobile phones – on the go – just as well as on computers at home, 24 hours a day, 7 days a week.
 Good user experience is key to encouraging them to use the new online services as their method of choice.
-We are proud that over 65% of contacts with the Council are now digital and this continues to grow.
+We are proud that around 80% of contacts with the Council are now digital and this continues to grow.

 'My Account' dashboard

 Around 2,000 new residents are signing up and seeing the benefits of ‘My Account’ every month.
 This single sign on facility is where residents and service-users can access personalised information on council services such as Council Tax, benefits and bin collections.
 They can report faulty streetlights and blocked grids, receive progress updates or manage their appointments, 24 hours a day, 7 days a week.
 This is improving customer experience and reducing demand in the contact centre’s front and back office which is enabling waiting times for home visits to be reduced from 10 to 2 weeks.
 You can find out more in our video.